 Global Entry can save you a ton of time at the airport because it cuts down on customs wait times upon reentry to the U.S. Global Entry also includes TSA Precheck, which allows you to go through an expedited security line at the airport where you won't need to remove shoes, electronics or light jackets.

 If you are in a rush to catch a flight, or you simply don’t enjoy arriving early at an airport, Global Entry membership can make your travel experience much easier.

 What is Global Entry?

-More than 5 million people are enrolled in Global Entry, and as more enrollment centers open the program will likely continue to grow in popularity.
+More than 10 million people are enrolled in Global Entry or another Trusted Traveler Program.
+As more enrollment centers open, these programs will likely continue to grow in popularity.

 Benefits of Global Entry

-There are several benefits of Global Entry, with the largest one being saving time at airport security screenings.
-No one enjoys standing in long TSA lines, and having Global Entry can help you avoid that.
+While there are several benefits of Global Entry, the most significant benefit is saving time at airport security screenings, including at Customs when you reenter the U.S. No one enjoys standing in long TSA lines, and having Global Entry can help you avoid that.

 - No processing lines.

 - Ability to clear customs before arriving in the United States (where applicable).

 - Shortened wait times.